Combat depression with wellbeing coaching

 What causes burnout?

-Many things can trigger burnout, especially now.
-Here are a few common triggers of burnout:
+Many things can trigger burnout.
+Here are a few common scenarios:

 • Managing a financial crisis within an organization.